mlpack/ensmallen/README.md

 ### Installation

+ensmallen can be installed in several ways.

+A straightforward approach is to simply copy the `include/ensmallen.hpp` header ***and*** the associated `include/ensmallen_bits` directory to a location such as `/usr/include/` which is searched by your C++ compiler.
+If you can't use `sudo` or don't have write access to `/usr/include/`, use a directory within your own home directory (eg. `/home/blah/include/`).

-ensmallen can be installed with CMake 3.3 or later.
+Installation can also be done with CMake 3.3+, which will also build the tests.
-If CMake is not already available on your system, it can be obtained from https://cmake.org
+If CMake is not already available on your system, it can be obtained from [cmake.org](https://cmake.org).
 If you are using an older system such as RHEL 7 or CentOS 7, an updated version of CMake is also available via the EPEL repository via the `cmake3` package.

-Example installation:
+Example cmake based installation with root access:

 ```
 mkdir build